Here’s the link: http://smarturl.it/inspectorkirby1

 ‘I’ll see if he’s in and able to see you,’ she said, reaching for the phone.

-‘He is and he can,’ Kirby said as he headed to the lift.
+‘He is and he can,’ Kirby said heading towards the lift.
 ‘Which floor?’

 As the doors closed, he heard.
 ‘There’s a police inspector on his way up.
 I tried…’